temple-geography/census-gis/docs/exercises/segregation_analysis.md

   ResampleTest("DIDuncan", simtype = "Boot", nsim = nsim)
 ```

-The resampling procedure produces a set of "possible" values for *D*.
+The resampling procedure produces a set of "possible" values for $D$.
 These can be stored in the `IndexDist` slot of the resulting object.
 We view the first few values here:

 ```R
 head(resample_philly_2020$IndexDist[1,])